 Blade wobble can irritate you with edge chippings and uneven cuts.
 However, this 7″ porcelain tile saw blade has tension slots, preventing all dishing and blade wobble.
 The tension slots of the blade also make cuts precise and improve safety while working.
 You just need to keep the blades saturated with water and see just what the beast has stored for you.

 Compared to other blades that are prone to chip tiles, MK’s best blade to cut tile porcelain is the MK Diamond 158434.
 The diamond blades hold a decent edge on the slate, limestone, granite, marble, and similar materials.
 But don’t use it on non-masonry materials, as the edge quality may degrade faster.

-The QEP 6-1008BW saw blade churns out some astonishing results thanks to its premium-grade build quality.
-Having a thin-rim diamond edge gives the blade an extra edge while cutting porcelain, ceramic, or marble tile.
+The QEP 6-1008BW has the best 10-inch wet saw blade for porcelain tile.
+Its saw blade churns out some astonishing results thanks to its premium-grade build quality.
+A thin-rim diamond edge gives the blade an extra edge while cutting porcelain, ceramic, or marble tile.
 The high-quality steel blade has an edge protection feature, allowing you to reduce edge chippings.
 When you are a professional, and you need proficiency in your work, the blade is a game-changer, indeed.

 The blade, with its shock absorption mechanism, prevents wobbles and uneven edge cuts.
-You can use the blade dry or by adding a few drops of water and preventing friction from ruining your work.
+You can use the blade dry or add a few drops of water and prevent friction from ruining your work.
 Using drops of water keeps the blade cooler, increases its service days.
 You can easily slice through hard nephrite jade, agate, or even jasper, without damaging the blade quality.

 The DEWALT Tile Blade offers the best-wet saw blade for porcelain tile and other masonry materials.
 Looking close, you will see the fine diamond matrix, providing frictionless cuts.